Rape: War rape

 In January 2024, it was reported that several victims of sexual violence from 7 October and captivity in Gaza had come forward.
 A number of initial testimonies of sexual violence were later discredited, while Israel has accused international human rights groups of downplaying assault reports.
 As of January 2025, the former head of the security cases division in Israel's Southern District prosecutor's office said that no case was being filed due to a lack of evidence and complainants, which she said could be due to victims being dead or unwilling to come forward.

+In May 2026 the media published articles on systematic and intentional sexual abuse by Hamas and its collaborators on Oct 7, during the abduction of captives and during captivity, including rape, gang rape, forcing families to engage in sex with each other, mutilation and general sexual terror, based on a 300-page the report called Silenced No More.

 During the ongoing Gaza war, Israeli male and female soldiers, guards, medical staff have reportedly committed wartime sexual violence against Palestinian women, children and men including rape, gang-rape, sexualized torture, and genital mutilation.
 In February 2024, UN experts cited at least two cases of Palestinian women being raped by male Israeli soldiers.
 Palestinian boys and men have also been raped and subjected to torture, and in some cases, the impact of rape and torture has led to death of the victim.

 In its June 2024 investigative report, the UN's Independent International Commission of Inquiry on the Occupied Palestinian Territory (CoI) concluded: "The frequency, prevalence and severity of sexual and gender-based crimes perpetrated against Palestinians since 7 October across the Occupied Palestinian Territories (OPT) indicate that specific forms of Sexual and gender-based violence (SGBV) are part of Israeli Security Forces (ISF) operating procedures."